life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 **Therapy:**  Giselle Genillard is founder of Somatic Experiencing International, and a world leading expert on recovery from Trauma, she will discss the relation between inner and outer awareness.

-**Science:** Nafees Hamid interviews muslim youth at risk for radicalisation, and will reflect on what this has taught him about finding meaning life.
+**Science:** Nafees Hamid work studying muslim youth at risk for radicalisation tells us how his work shows that the West needs to look closer for meaning.

 **Activism:** Skeena Rathor of Extinction Rebellion will talk about the role that mystery plays in this crucial movement.